mzazon/awesome-cloud-projects/aws/privacy-preserving-analytics-cleanrooms/privacy-preserving-analytics-cleanrooms.md

 3. Basic understanding of data analytics, SQL queries, and privacy concepts
 4. Sample datasets for testing (customer demographics, transaction data, etc.)
 5. QuickSight subscription (Standard or Enterprise edition)
-6. Estimated cost: $50-100 for Clean Rooms collaboration, $24/month for QuickSight Standard, $5-20 for S3 and Glue usage
+6. Estimated cost: $0.50-2.00 per GB scanned for Clean Rooms queries, $24/month for QuickSight Standard, $5-20 for S3 and Glue usage

-> **Note**: Clean Rooms pricing is based on query compute units and data scanned.
-Differential privacy features may have additional costs for enhanced privacy protections.
+> **Note**: Clean Rooms pricing is based on data scanned per query and collaboration membership.
+The Spark analytics engine is now the recommended option as Clean Rooms SQL will be deprecated after July 16, 2025.

 ## Preparation